Frequently Asked Questions

 Your library card may have expired.
 Please call the library and a staff member can update your library card.
 You also might have entered your barcode or PIN incorrectly.
 Your barcode is on the back of your physical library card and is typically either a 13-digit or a 14 digit number.
 Your Personal Identification Number (PIN) is typically the last four digits of the telephone number that you provided when you registered for your card.
 If you’re still having trouble accessing your library account, please contact the library director Ryan Donovan at email@example.com.

-Can I talk with a Librarian?
+Can I chat with a Librarian?

 Yes, you can use the new online LibraryH3lp Chat feature on the library website at https://southboroughlib.org/ about placing holds, recommending materials, providing program/event information, database/electronic resource information, ask about how to return books, material renewals, curbside pickup, hours or any potential closures or unexpected service changes.

-Downloading eBooks from Overdrive is different depending on the device you use:Chromebook, Windows or Mac computer, Android device, iOS device (iPhone/iPad/iPod touch) Windows 8 and up.
+Downloading eBooks from Libby/Overdrive is different depending on the device you use:Chromebook, Windows or Mac computer, Android device, iOS device (iPhone/iPad/iPod touch) Windows 8 and up.
 Please visit our website by clicking here to learn about how to use Overdrive.
-Patrons can also take a look at our Overdrive Tutorial online here.
+Patrons can also take a look at an Overdrive Tutorial online here.
 Patrons can download books, audiobooks, movies and more through Hoopla as well.
 Learn how to download ebooks from Hoopla on our website by clicking here.

 Yes!
 The Southborough Library is pleased to offer numerous electronic resources on our website to our patrons.
 Please click here for more information.

 Patrons can also review our Adult Reader’s Advisory, Children’s Advisory and Teen Advisory.
 In addition, patrons can select recommended audiobooks for children as well as adults and teens.
-Take a look at what our staff is reading!
+Take a look at what the library staff is reading!